grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 `pyroscope.scrape` collects [pprof] performance profiles for a given set of HTTP `targets`.

-`pyroscope.scrape` borrows the scraping behavior of `prometheus.scrape`.
+`pyroscope.scrape` mimcks the scraping behavior of `prometheus.scrape`.
 Similarly to how Prometheus scrapes metrics via HTTP, `pyroscope.scrape` collects profiles via HTTP requests.

 Unlike Prometheus, which usually only scrapes one `/metrics` endpoint per target,